-Here the router has been told to disconnect console port and VTY connections which have been idle for more than 5 minutes and 0 seconds.
+Here the router has been told to disconnect console port and vty connections which have been idle for more than 5 minutes and 0 seconds.
 The auxiliary port timeout has been set to 10 minutes.

 Notice that setting the idle timeout to 0 means that the session will be left connected indefinitely.
-This is generally regarded as bad practice as this will hog the few available ports on the router, and could cause maintenance access problems in case of emergencies.
+This is generally regarded as bad practice as this will hog the few available ports on the router, and could cause maintenance access problems in the event of emergencies.

-Furthermore, enabling TCP keepalives on incoming connections will ensure that any sessions left hanging by a remote system crash or disconnection will not block or use up the available router VTY ports.
-The configuration command will ensure that session are not left hanging:
+Furthermore, enabling TCP keepalives on incoming connections will ensure that any sessions left hanging by a remote system crashe or disconnection won't block or use up the available router VTY ports.
+The configuration command:

+'''

 service tcp-keepalives-in

+'''